-James Charles Opens Up About Becoming a "Positive" Force in YouTube's Beauty Community - E!
-Online
+James Charles Opens Up About Becoming a Positive Force in YouTube's Beauty Community

 He also takes comfort in the "incredible" success of the show Instant Influencer, which has been a hit on YouTube with not just the Sisters but the beauty community as a whole.
 Since its premiere, millions of people have tuned-in to see what the series is all about, something that makes James "really happy" since it's giving a "platform to smaller artists that I think really deserve it."

-Having crossed his goal of creating a show off the list, James is now devoting all his energy and resources to his future projects, including the launch of Sisterland, his upcoming 21st birthday and planning collaborations with big names like Doja Cat, Charlie Puth and Troye Sivan.
+Having crossed his goal of creating a show off the list, James is now devoting all his energy and resources to his future projects, including the launch of Sisterland, his upcoming 21st birthday and planning collaborations with big names like Doja Cat, Charlie Puthand Troye Sivan.
 In addition, he teased a big "makeover" with the fabulous and effervescent Jojo Siwa, who has been making headlines for her relaxed look.

 That being said, the artist is obviously unable to "execute" his plans for both his birthday and the collabs as Los Angeles is still under a stay at home order.
 "We have to, of course, wait and be patient, but who knows?
 Patience is a virtue and sometimes the best things come to those who wait so it could be a sign.
 Regardless, it will be amazing once it is eventually filmed.
 Finger's crossed," he promises.